-Like any glass item, the dish is breakable.
-Hanging chain is somewhat flimsy and may need a little reinforcement with a cord or string.
-Decorative metal butterfly has been known to fall off.
+Hanging chain is somewhat flimsy and may need a little reinforcement.
+Decorative metal piece has been known to fall off.

 Not all caterpillars will make it to maturity.
 Shipping in daytime temperatures less than 55°F or greater than 85°F could kill the caterpillars.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.